You need feedback loops to improve your English.

 Imagine what would happen if nobody corrected 3-year-old you in your native language.
 How would you sound now?

 So now you know what a feedback loop is, but how exactly do you create one?

-the Deliberate English Community has a feedback loop built-in.
+Well, first off, the Deliberate English Community has a feedback loop built-in.
 When you join the Deliberate English Community, you're joining a community full of students AND native English teachers.

 Everything you say and write in the community will be reviewed and corrected by native English teachers.

 That means you don't have to create a feedback loop by yourself.
 You simply produce English, and I'll take care of consistently giving you feedback.

 Another great way to build a feedback loop is using the deliberate writing technique that I explain in my "Speaking English isn't always the fastest way to improve" video.

 This technique follows a 5 step process and incorporates two feedback loops: an automated one and a human one.

 If you can make it part of your daily practice routine, you'll start to improve much faster.